ibm-cloud-docs/cloud-object-storage/cli/ibmcli.md

 * **Usage:** `ibmcloud cos head-bucket --bucket [BUCKET_NAME] [--region REGION_NAME]`
 * **Parameters to provide:**
 	* The name of the bucket to get the details.
 	* _Optional_: The region where the bucket is located.
 If this parameter is not provided, the program will use the `DefaultRegion` value in the `credentials.json` file located in the user's `.bluemix` folder.
-The AWS SDK requires the region of the bucket to successfully determine if it exists.
 		* Flag: `--region REGION_NAME`

 ### List All Buckets